verhas/pyama/doc/architecture.md

 ## Wiring the files

-After the execution of all the handlers pyama writes the files that were cahnged.
+After the execution of all the handlers pyama writes the files that were changed.

 Be careful especially when you execute some segment handlers that were not fully tested before.
 Before executing pyama commit all changes to the repo and check the result.